 I always recommend that people recycle chapters from failed novels and works in progress into short stories.
-You can also a blog and share excerpts from your work in progress.
+You can also create a blog and share excerpts from your work in progress.
 Post stories as notes on Facebook.
-Compose 140 character stories on Twitter.
+Compose 280 character stories on Twitter.

 These “small shares” won't make you famous, but they will help you start to create a core group of fans you can leverage later on.

 A Cartel is defined as an agreement amongst competitors.
 You can choose to treat other writers as competitors for the attention spans of busy readers, or you can choose to treat them as potential allies.
 In other words, as your team.